Six Sigma is a data-driven methodology that helps businesses identify and eliminate defects in their processes.

 Control

 The final phase focuses on sustaining improvements over time.
-Control plans are established to monitor process performance continuously, ensuring that gains are maintained and that all deviations are promptly addressed.
+Teams establish control plans to monitor process performance and check whether the target gains are maintained and all deviations are promptly addressed.

 Tools to use:

-Standard Work: Defines the optimal way to perform tasks in a consistent manner and reduces variability across different individuals and shifts, promoting efficiency and quality.
+Standard Work: Defines the optimal way to perform tasks in a consistent manner.
+Reduces variability across different individuals and shifts.

 Software recommendation: Process.st